2011 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2013 - Present

-The 2011 Native American Dollar commemorating the Wampanoag Treaty demonstrates clear value stratification based on grade, mint mark, and special designations.
+The 2011 Native American Dollar demonstrates clear value stratification based on grade, mint mark, and special designations.

-The most valuable specimen is the 2011-D Position A graded MS69, commanding $400 due to its superior strike quality and relative scarcity at this grade level.
-Denver Mint coins in gem condition represent the peak of circulation strike values, as few examples achieve flawless surfaces.
+The most valuable specimen is the 2011-D Position A graded MS69 — that is, Mint State 69, meaning virtually flawless on a 70-point scale — commanding $400 due to its superior strike quality and extreme scarcity at that grade level.

-Position B varieties show interesting pricing dynamics, with the 2011-P Position B MS68 achieving $224 while lower grades like MS67 settle around $16.
-The significant price gap between grade levels underscores the importance of surface preservation.
+Position B varieties show interesting pricing dynamics, with the 2011-P Position B MS68 achieving $224 while lower MS67 specimens settle around $16.
+The significant price gap between these grades underscores how dramatically surface preservation impacts value.

-The theme for 2011 was designated as “Diplomacy — Treaties with Tribal Nations,” officially titled “Supreme Sachem Ousamequin, Massasoit of the Great Wampanoag Nation Creates Alliance with Settlers at Plymouth Bay (1621).”
+The theme for 2011 was officially titled “Supreme Sachem Ousamequin, Massasoit of the Great Wampanoag Nation Creates Alliance with Settlers at Plymouth Bay (1621).”
 This subject was chosen to honor one of the earliest and most significant diplomatic achievements between Native Americans and European settlers on American soil.

-On March 25, 2011, the U.S. Mint held an official launch ceremony at the Plimoth Plantation museum in Plymouth, Massachusetts, where federal officials and Wampanoag tribal leaders jointly introduced the coin to the public.
-Attendees could exchange cash for the new coins, while those 18 years old and younger received a commemorative coin free of charge.
+On March 25, 2011, the U.S. Mint held an official launch ceremony at Plimoth Plantation.
+Federal officials and Wampanoag tribal leaders jointly introduced the coin to the public, while B.B.
+Craig, U.S. Mint Associate Director of Sales and Marketing, noted the treaty “later led the English colonists and Massasoit and his men to join in a first harvest feast.”
+Attendees could exchange cash for the new coins, and those 18 and younger received one free of charge.

 The coin’s design was created by United States Mint Artistic Infusion Program Master Designer Richard Masters and sculpted by United States Mint Sculptor-Engraver Joseph Menna.
 The treaty commemorated by this coin lasted more than 50 years and led to the famous three-day harvest feast in October 1621, which later inspired the legend of the first Thanksgiving celebration.